gisma/link2gi2018/PITCHME.md

 That means no need for action for probably most of the people hanging around here.
 **But** for companys, university working places wiout full privileges, R-specialsts but no computer and/or GIS specialists, fast prototyping across software and systems and so forth...
 ---
+  That means no need for action for probably most of the people hanging around here.

+**But** for companys, university working places wiout full privileges, R-specialsts but no computer and/or GIS specialists, fast prototyping across software and systems and so forth...
 ---
 +++